Ongoing

 • Capturing feedback and learning throughout to develop a blueprint for rural digital inclusion for other communities and local and regional policy-makers

 Over the next three years the project will recruit and train volunteer digital champions and connect them with village halls and other community spaces to develop a local offer of support.
-This could include running a regular drop-in service, organising 'techy-tea parties' or training sessions, popping up at existing meetings and events, and helping local groups and businesses make more use of digital technology in their work.

 Throughout the project we'll be capturing and sharing learning about ways to boost digital access, skills and confidence in rural communities, and showcasing case studies on our Innovation Portal.
 We would love to hear stories and examples from any part of the UK and beyond.